amrojjeh/Discord-Deception-Games/Readme.md

 It might also be possible to be able to play the game without enabling DMs.
 This is done by creating a specific private text channel.
 We might also be going with this plan completely and removing all DM communications, we'll have to see which works better.

-We plan to have a near complete playable demo by the end of Monday.
+We plan to have a near complete playable demo by the end of Monday (05/24/20).
 Near complete means that there will be two main roles, a win condition for both roles, and the Day and Night phases.
 If we have enough time, we'll also implement the lynching phase.

 Note: Since people can DM each other, we're considering embracing the concept by removing any (or most) role reveals.
 That way dead people can continue to plea and frame others.